kbrew-dev/kbrew/README.md

 ## FAQ

-##### Should I use kbrew for installing applications in production environment?
+##### Should I use kbrew for installing applications in a production environment?

-At this point in time kbrew is not meant to install applications in production.
+At this point, kbrew is not meant to install applications in production.
 It makes installing applications easy for developers and anyone tinkering and installing frequently

 ##### How can I contribute recipes for a project/tool?